jakedunn/test-1/README.md

+# This repository is now archived and will no longer be updated.

+> Learn more about Detect here: https://docs.preludesecurity.com/docs/the-basics

 # Verified Security Tests

 A [VST](https://docs.preludesecurity.com/docs/tests) is a production ready TTP.
 Tests from this repository are automatically loaded into [Detect](https://platform.preludesecurity.com) and can be run immediately on any endpoint.